saltyorg/docs/docs/reference/domain.md

     Saltbox makes adding subdomains to Cloudflare's DNS settings a breeze via automation.
 All you need is the Global API key.

     Note that there are some top-level domains [TLDs] that will not work with this automation.
-Refer to [this page](https://support.cloudflare.com/hc/en-us/articles/360020296512-DNS-Troubleshooting-FAQ).
+Refer to [this page](https://developers.cloudflare.com/dns/troubleshooting/faq/#why-cant-i-add-certain-tlds-via-the-dns-api).

-    As of 2020/07/26: "DNS API cannot be used for domains with .cf, .ga, .gq, .ml, or .tk TLDs."
+    As of 2023/10/22:  "The DNS API cannot be used for domains with .cf, .ga, .gq, .ml, or .tk TLDs"

     Although Cloudflare is not required for Saltbox, it is still recommended because: